ALive-research/Slicer-Liver/Docs/adr/0018-nurbs-extension-surface.md

 Sibling Pipelines, not a polymorphic dispatch on a third axis.

 - **v2.0.0**: `LiverBezierSurfacePipeline` is the only Pipeline.
-It handles 4×4 and 5×7 and any M×N Bezier surface; the geometry generation is parameterized but the surface math (Bernstein basis, no weights, no knots) is fixed.
+It handles both `{3×3, 4×4}` Bezier shapes; the geometry generation is parameterized but the surface math (Bernstein basis, no weights, no knots) is fixed.
 - **v2.1**: `LiverNurbsSurfacePipeline` lands as a peer Pipeline registered with `vtkMRMLLayerDMPipelineFactory` against `vtkMRMLNurbsSurfaceDisplayNode`.
 Per [ADR-0013][adr-0013] §5 call 3,